ISISComputingGroup/ibex_developers_manual/project_overview/Demo-notes.md

 * Adopting EPICS does **not** mean throwing away existing LabVIEW drivers.
 * We have created a communication interface, called lvDCOM, to enable EPICS to communicate with LabVIEW VIs.
 * Where a device has a complex or specially customised LabVIEW driver, lvDCOM allows us to continue using the LabVIEW VI.
 Any data that the VI makes available to EPICS can be defined as a block and used in the normal manner.
-* Demonstrate an existing EPICS IOC/OPI: for example the Eurotherm IOC & OPI ñ demonstrate simple operation, ramping, calibration, etc.
+* Demonstrate an existing EPICS IOC/OPI: for example the Eurotherm IOC & OPI ‚Äì demonstrate simple operation, ramping, calibration, etc.
 * Demonstrate interaction between EPICS and a VI: for example <insert example here>
 * Demonstrate starting & stopping of IOCs.
 Show how startup messages, etc. are captured in the message log.
 * Discuss settings files and their relation to IOCs and VIs.